Return to Learn Plan

 - wash hands or use hand sanitizer frequently

 To keep our children, teachers and staff safe, we all need to work together keeping the greater good of our community ahead of our personal preferences during this time.
 We need to take care of our brothers and sisters in Christ.

 St. Paul the Apostle Catholic School is offering the following choices for parents enabling them to choose the format they feel is best for their family:

 - In Person Learning Plan: 5 days a week at SPS, with safety measures in place for students, teachers and staff.

-- Online Required Continuous Learning Plan: 5 days a week at home, logging in daily to receive instruction from SPS teachers (medical exempt or parental choice)
+- Online Required Continuous Learning Plan: 5 days a week at home, logging in daily to receive instruction from SPS teachers (medical exempt)

 *We are not offering online and hybrid for preschool due to the part time nature of the program.*

 **We are capping classes for the 2020-2021 school year lower than our normal caps to keep class size smaller. **

 Below is the guidance from the Scott County Health Department regarding symptoms, exposure and quarantine guidance.

 COVID-19 affects different people in different ways.
 Infected people have had a wide range of symptoms reported – from mild symptoms to severe illness.